Azure/Azure-Sentinel/Playbooks/Enrich-AzureResourceGraph/readme.md

 ## Prerequisites

 * AzureResourceGraph data access requires Reader access for targeted scope
-* Service principal client id and secret stored in Azure keyvault (Possible change to Managed Identity as supported by HTTP block)
+* Service principal client id and secret stored in Azure keyvault as 'azureresourcegraph-clientid' and 'azureresourcegraph-clientsecret' (Possible change to Managed Identity as supported by HTTP block)

 ## Screenshots
 ![Enrich-AzureResourceGraph](./images/Enrich-AzureResourceGraph.png)